-- · the Commission's draft rule determination - the rule making test for changes to the NER and NERR - the assessment framework for considering the rule change request - the Commission's consideration of the draft rule against the national electricity objective (NEO) and national energy retail objective (NERO).
+- the Commission's final rule determination - the rule making test for changes to the NER and NERR - the assessment framework for considering the rule change request - the Commission's consideration of the final rule against the national electricity objective (NEO) and national energy retail objective (NERO).

-2.1 The Commission's draft rule determination
+2.1 The Commission's final rule determination

-The Commission's draft rule determination is to make a more preferable draft rule (the draft rule) with amendments from that proposed by AEMO.
-The draft rule:
+The Commission's final rule determination is to make a more preferable final rule (the final rule) with amendments from that proposed by AEMO.
+The final rule is the same as the Commission's draft rule determination, except for the commencement date of the final rule under the NERR, and is consistent with the intent of AEMO's rule change request.